-There are 12 census tracts in Antioch that are considered low-income areas, comprising 7,905 acres of the city, or approximately 41 percent of the entire city.
+There are 12 census tracts in Antioch that are considered low-income areas, comprising 7,905 acres of the city, or approximately 41 percent of the city by area of the entire city.
 Of these 12 census tracts, there are 5 that are disproportionately affected by environmental pollution and other hazards that can lead to negative health effects, exposure, or environmental degradation.
-These 5 census tracts are Antioch's EJ neighborhoods, and they make up 3,460 acres of the city, or approximately 18 percent of the total city area.
+These 5 census tracts are Antioch's EJ neighborhoods, and they make up 3,460 acres of the city, or approximatelyor 18 percent of the total city area.

-In addition to generally spreading the RHNA equally across the city, special attention was made to avoid placing low-income units in the EJ and low-income neighborhoods.
-Figure 3-7 shows the distribution of sites on top of the EJ neighborhoods (in purple) and low-income areas (in blue).
-The R/ECAP Sycamore neighborhood is shown in a darker blue and is included in the area of land that is considered an EJ neighborhood.
+In addition to generally spreading the RHNA housing sites equally across the city, special attention was madeconsideration was given to avoid placing sites for low-income units in the EJ and low-income neighborhoods, as well as distributing sites to accommodate moderate and above moderate-income units evenly throughout the city.
+These efforts Avoiding placement of additional units in these areas helps are intended to address historical patterns of racial segregation in housing throughout the country which disproportionately affecteds persons of color.
+Figure 3-79 shows the distribution of sites on top of the EJ neighborhoods (in purple) and low-income areas (in light blue).
+The R/ECAP Sycamore neighborhood is shown in a darker blue and is included in the area of land that is considered in an EJ neighborhood.
 Sites that would include affordable units (referred to as affordable housing sites) are shown in hatching.
-As shown in Figure 3-7, affordable housing sites are not identified in the Sycamore neighborhood and are sparingly identified in the EJ neighborhoods so as to avoid concentrating low-income persons in one part of town and exacerbating economic segregation.
-Figure 3-8 shows the distribution of sites on top of the TCAC access to opportunity index.
+As shown in Figure 3-79, affordable housing sites are not identified in the Sycamore neighborhood and are sparingly identified in the EJ neighborhoods.
+Similarly, moderate Moderate; and above-moderate income housing sites (i.e., non-affordable housing sites) are located throughout the city. inclusive of low-income areas, colored light blue in Figure B-38, and a small number of sites located within environmental justice areas, shown as purple in the Figure so as to avoid concentrating low income persons in one part of town and exacerbating economic segregation.

+Figure 3-810 shows the distribution of sites on top of the TCAC access to opportunity index.
 Although Antioch does not have high opportunity areas, local knowledge indicates that areas in the south have new housing stock and higher median incomes and are not as impacted by environmental hazards.
 For these reasons, sites in the southern and eastern portions of the city were sought for locating affordable housing.
-Six affordable housing sites are located in the City's two moderate resource census tracts.
+Accordingly, sSix affordable housing sites are located in the City's city's two moderate resource census tracts in order to provide affordable housing sites near newer housing stock; serving higher median incomes; toand promote economic integration.
+Similarly, mModerate; and above moderate-income sites (;